Prague, Czech Republic – The Czech Republic is becoming an increasingly popular destination for foreign exchange Erasmus students.

 In the long-term, the Czech Republic is ranked as the 11th most attractive destination out of the 34 participating countries in terms of incoming foreign exchange students under the Erasmus program.

-Why choose the Czech Republic for Erasmus year?
+Why choose the Czech Republic?

 Quality of education, wide range of topics and programs taught in English, German or other foreign languages, low cost of living – and cheap beer – … the appeal of the Czech Republic, also widely recognized as one of the safest countries in Europe, is manifold.